Emotionally-Inclusive Practices

-Emotionally-Inclusive Practices is a framework used to integrate emotion into every part of the educational experience.
-Emotions lay the foundation for behavior that ground us in how we see the world and respond in our everyday interactions.
-Developing the emotional intelligence of adults and children across our implicit bias, culture consciousness, and understanding student and our own trauma give us the awareness and skills to create restorative communities that prioritize all relationships.
+Emotional Intelligence and Restorative Community is a framework used to increase EQ and integrate emotion into every part of the educational experience.
+Emotions lay the foundation for behavior that grounds us in how we see the world and respond in our everyday interactions.
+Developing the emotional intelligence of adults and children helps increase awareness and build skills to create restorative communities that prioritize all relationships.

-In schools across our country we are seeing a rise in the number of negative and confrontational interactions between students and teachers in the classroom and other school settings.
-These student-teacher interactions and relationships have a high impact on the behavioral and academic outcomes of students in the classroom (Hamre & Pianta, 2001).
+In schools across our country, there has been a rise in the number of negative and confrontational interactions between students and teachers in the classroom and other school settings.
+Research has shown that the Covid pandemic has resulted in an increase in student misbehavior – impacting educators’ ability to teach and students’ ability to learn.
+The classroom should be a safe and engaging space for students to learn and grow.
+When there is disruption and distraction, though, it can be challenging to enforce order and keep students’ attention on critical concepts.
+Student-teacher interactions and relationships have a high impact on the behavioral and academic outcomes of students in the classroom (Hamre & Pianta, 2001).

 Research-based curricula that provide students with opportunities to grow socially and emotionally are on the rise but often neglect to build the same skills for all stakeholders, primarily the teacher and leader.
 Our nation is also becoming more diverse and the unfortunate hardships many families experience leave children with unresolved trauma, requiring that educators have the training and skills to meet scholars and their own needs.
-Developing the emotional intelligence of students and teachers within a restorative community creates safety, belonging, and has strong student-teacher relationships.
+Developing the emotional intelligence of students and teachers within a restorative community creates safety and belonging supported by strong student-teacher relationships.
 It also provides all community members the opportunity to talk through challenges, which is more vital now than ever before.

 Participation Outcomes: